siberfx/blade-icons/README.md

 <a href="https://packagist.org/packages/driesvints/blade-icons"><img src="https://poser.pugx.org/driesvints/blade-icons/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/driesvints/blade-icons"><img src="https://poser.pugx.org/driesvints/blade-icons/license.svg" alt="License"></a>

+> **Attention all users!** I've recently taken over Adam's Blade SVG package and have rewritten it to be the new foundation for Blade Icons.
+Please read the PR here: https://github.com/adamwathan/blade-svg/pull/50

 A package to easily make use of SVG icons in your Laravel Blade views.

 Heroicons and Zondicons originally made by [Steve Schoger](https://twitter.com/steveschoger) and [Adam Wathan](https://twitter.com/adamwathan).